Posted by Brent Wilson on 8/15/2016 to Container Gardening

 Step-by-Step Planting Instructions

-Before filling your container with the soil mix, we recommend lining the bottom with shade cloth or a porous landscape fabric.
-This will keep the drain holes from becoming stopped up with soil.
+Before filling your container with the soil mix, we recommend lining the interior of the pot with shade cloth or a porous landscape fabric.
+This will keep the drain holes from becoming stopped up with soil and roots.

 To remove your shrub or tree from the nursery container it was growing in, firmly grasp the base of the plant and try to gently lift and remove it from its container.
 If the root ball is stuck in the container either use snips to cut the container away or place the plant on it's side and gently pound on the side of the container to loosen the root ball.